Morvin-Ian/django-on-steroids/README.md

 Some of the key features of Django Channels include:

-    0. Asynchronous handling of requests: Channels uses the asyncio library to handle requests asynchronously, allowing for better performance and scalability.
+    0. Asynchronous handling of requests

-    1. WebSockets support: Channels supports WebSockets, which allow for real-time, bi-directional communication between the client and server.
+    1. WebSockets support

-    2. Custom protocol support: Channels can support custom protocols in addition to WebSockets, allowing for more flexibility in how data is exchanged between the client and server.
+    2. Custom protocol support

-    3. Django integration: Channels integrates seamlessly with Django, allowing you to use Django's ORM, authentication system, and other features in your real-time applications.
+    3. Django integration